It happens to all of us, those awesome plans made over a glass of wine. Some of them materialize and others are just all talk and never materialize.

 Kotor Bay area was hit with a 6.9 magnitude earthquake back in 1979.
 The Obradovic family had been living in London for work.
 A few years later when they came back looking to buy property on Boka Bay they found this beautiful estate that was for sale.
 The original owner did not want to return to her property after the earthquake because she feared that another earthquake would occur.
 The Obradovic family were not worried about that and therefore bought it from her.

-This husband-and-wife duo have been on a mission in producing quality wine and have also been growing their own olive trees and producing small quantities of quality olive oil.
+This husband-and-wife duo has been on a mission to produce quality wines and has also been growing their own olive trees, which produce small quantities of quality olive oil.

 Bogić contacted the Obradovic inquiring about us coming to visit their winery.
-Unfortunately they were on there way to London but they absolutely wanted us to come anyway and they would have one of their staff assist with our visit, the tasting of their wines & olives etc.
+Unfortunately, they were on there way to London but they absolutely wanted us to come anyway and they would have one of their staff assist with our visit.

 Driving up to the secluded Estate-

-When we arrived, table settings had been set for us outdoors on the terrace overlooking the Bay.
+When we arrived, tables had been set everywhere for us on the terrace overlooking the Bay.
 How beautiful and welcoming!🌺

-Montenegro is famous for its local products of pršut (Prosciutto), it’s flavourful cheese, olive oil , burek (traditional cheese pie) and rakija.
-Tourist come looking for these local delicacies but it’s hard for them to know which ones are the authentic ones.
+Montenegro is famous for its local products of pršut (Prosciutto), it’s flavourful cheese, olive oil, burek (traditional cheese pie) and rakija.
+Tourist comes looking for these local delicacies but it’s hard for them to know which ones are the authentic ones.
 We were treated to all these authentic products that day.
 So grateful!